Rudo2204/thesis-template/README.md

 ## How-to
 ### Test build the document locally
-1. Install the latex packages: `texlive-latex-extra texlive-science texlive-lang-other biber latexmk texlive-bibtex-extra python3-pygments`
+1. Install the latex packages: `texlive-latex-extra texlive-science texlive-lang-other biber latexmk texlive-bibtex-extra texlive-plain-generic python3-pygments`
 2. Compile them with `latexmk -pdf -shell-escape -bibtex -synctex=1 -interaction=nonstopmode main.tex`

-**NOTE**: It may not compile the first time because of missing `dirtree.tex` error.
-If that is the case, compile interactively with `latexmk -pdf -shell-escape -bibtex -synctex=1 main.tex`, when it hits the error type `./custom_package/dirtree/dirtree`.
-Repeat until it comiles for the first time.
-Then after that you will be able to compile using `nonstopmode`.
 ### Use this template
 1. Fork or clone the repo and rewrite the thesis contents.
 2. Edit the information in the CI files marked with `TODO`, they will tell you what and how you edit them.